 - Does not come with a tie-down rope

 The debate on which is better, treestand vs. ground blind is one that will not end anytime soon.
 However, I feel that for a bowhunter, a ground blind is a much better option.
-While treestand blinds have their benefits, the ground blind is easier to set up and use.
+While the treestand has its benefits, the ground blind is easier to set up and use.
 Therefore, if you are a bowhunter, you are better off with a ground blind.

-However, it is important to remember the pros and cons of ground blinds when purchasing one.
-Other than that, the eight ground blinds on this list are an excellent option for both beginners and pro bow hunters.
+However, it is important to remember the pros and cons when purchasing one.
+Other than that, the eight best ground blinds on this list are an excellent option for both beginners and pro bow hunters.